ShivamIITK21/generative-ml/README.md

 This is a compilation of the generative ML techniques I learnt in EE698

 ### Checklist
--[x] Common Distribution(Gaussian, Bernoulli, Gaussian Mixture) samplers from a uniform sampler and their visualizations -[] Multivariate Distribution Samplers
+- [x] Common Distribution(Gaussian, Bernoulli, Gaussian Mixture) samplers from a uniform sampler and their visualizations
+- [ ] Multivariate Distribution Samplers
--[x] EM Maximization for Scaler Gaussian Mixture
+- [x] EM Maximization for Scaler Gaussian Mixture
--[] EM Maximization for Multivariate Gaussian Mixture -[] EM Maximization for Bernoilli
+- [ ] EM Maximization for Multivariate Gaussian Mixture
+- [ ] EM Maximization for Bernoilli
--[] Variational Autoencoder
+- [ ] Variational Autoencoder
--[] Autoencoder
+- [ ] Autoencoder
--[] GANs
+- [ ] GANs
--[] Monte Carlo Sampling
+- [ ] Monte Carlo Sampling

 ### Visualizations
 Visualizations are done on desmos using [desmos-server](https://github.com/ShivamIITK21/desmos-server).
 Eg. the following shows iterations of EM Maximization